jimbaker/tagstr/docs/pep.rst

 with any quote mark, can be nested in the interpolation.
 This nesting includes of course tag strings.

-Evaluating tag strings
+Evaluating Tag Strings
 ----------------------

 When the tag string is evaluated, the tag must have a binding, or a `NameError` is raised; and it must be a callable, or a `TypeError` is raised.
-This behavior follows from the desugaring of
+This behavior follows from the de-sugaring of:

 .. code-block:: python